-All new PACESetter students will be required to attend an orientation session where they will meet other PACESetter students, learn about resources available on CCA’s campuses, and get a tour of the campuses.
+All new Concurrent Enrollment students will be required to attend an orientation session where they will meet other Concurrent Enrollment students, learn about resources available on CCA’s campuses, and get a tour of the campuses.
 Each student will receive a letter with times and dates.

 Remember this is mandatory.

-- The PACESetter Program will pay tuition and fees for college level courses; the number of courses will depend on the program in which you enroll: Concurrent Enrollment, Dual Enrollment, ASCENT.
+- The Concurrent Enrollment Program will pay tuition and fees for college level courses; the number of courses will depend on the program in which you enroll: Concurrent Enrollment and ASCENT.

-- PACESetter covers only the cost of approved college level courses.
-If a student chooses to take a developmental course, the student must pay for the course.
+- Concurrent Enrollment covers only the cost of approved college level courses.
+If a student chooses to take a developmental course, they can only take it during their senior year.

 - Students will be responsible for transportation to and from their college classes.

-- If a student voluntarily drops a course without the consent of the high school principal or PACESetter Coordinator, or if the student fails the course, the student or the student’s parent or guardian shall reimburse the district for the amount of tuition and fees paid by the district.
+- If a student voluntarily drops a course after the drop deadline or if the student fails or withdraws from the course, the student or the student’s parent or guardian shall reimburse the district for the amount of tuition and fees paid by the district.

-- Students are responsible for the cost of books (Average cost $100/course).
+- Students are responsible for the cost of books.

 - Textbooks are available at the CCA bookstore in the month before classes start.
 Students are encouraged to purchase books directly after they register for classes with Enrollment Services.